 Severe infection or blockage can lead to other symptoms, which include:

 Biliary colic is a sign of biliary obstruction.
-Surgical removal of the gallbladder is usually required to get rid of the pain.
+Surgical removal of the gallbladder is recommended in patients with recurrent biliary colic or complications, while isolated or infrequent episodes may be managed conservatively.
 A healthy diet and lifestyle can help prevent gallstones from occurring.
 However, if the pain does occur, consult a medical professional.

 Also Read: